Letmathe–Fröndenberg railway: Iserlohn-Letmathe–Iserlohn

-Between Iserlohn-Letmathe and Iserlohn, DB Regio currently operates Regional-Express service RE 16 (the Ruhr-Lenne-Express) and Regionalbahn service RB 91 (the Ruhr-Sieg-Bahn) hourly.
+Between Iserlohn-Letmathe and Iserlohn, VIAS has operated Regional-Express service RE 16 (the Ruhr-Lenne-Express) and Regionalbahn service RB 91 (the Ruhr-Sieg-Bahn) hourly since December 2023.
 The RB 91 from Hagen is split at Iserlohn-Letmathe station.
 The section of the trains that does not go to Iserlohn continues to Siegen.

 These services are operated with FLIRT 2 electric multiple units in coupled sets.
 The operation of coupled sets allowed the number of direct connections to Hagen to be doubled and additional direct connections were created to the central Ruhr area.

 Fröndenberg–Menden

 The line from Fröndenberg to Menden was not electrified.
 It is now operated as a two-track branch line as part of the Hönne Valley Railway to Neuenrade.

 Between Fröndenberg and Menden, Regionalbahn service RB 54 (the Hönnetal-Bahn) runs every hour from Unna to Neuenrade (on weekends it only runs every two hours between Menden and Neuenrade).
 DB Regio NRW was awarded the contract for the operations from 2004 to 2016 using two part Alstom Coradia LINT 41 (DB Class 648) sets.